MattCSmith/Project-365/README.md

 Fixed a couple of minor bug created from the refactoring a couple days ago and finally implemented the next round of tests for the milestone functionality.
 If all goes to plan over the next couple of days, I can start having the bot respond to tweets upon the tweeter reaching a 100DaysOfCode milestone.
 I'm being super cautious with this rollout as I want to reduce the chance the bot goes on a spamming spree.

+## Day 54
+#### **Project:** Leaderboard

+Spent some time today reading up on the twitter API after having issues in getting the bot to reply to tweets.
+Instead it was just tweeting.
+Hopeful I have found the solution to this.
+Also wrote some milestone stats tracking, hoping this data will help me make a more informed decision on how to interact with the community regarding milestones.
+For example, I probably don't want to have the bot retweet every early milestone as this could get super spammy.